top of page

 about

-Finally, I’m excited to share that my first book, Futures after Progress: Hope and Doubt in Late Industrial Baltimore, is now out with the University of Chicago Press, and was recently recognized with an honorable mention for the Julian Steward Award from the Anthropology and Environment Society.
+Finally, I’m excited to share that my first book, Futures after Progress: Hope and Doubt in Late Industrial Baltimore, is now out with the University of Chicago Press, and was recently recognized with honorable mentions for the Gregory Bateson Prize from the Society for Cultural Anthropology and the Julian Steward Award from the Anthropology and Environment Society.
 You can read the open-access version for free here.

 Portfolio